 2. Paris (France)

-Paris is one of the most visited cities in the world, attracting visitors all year long.
+Paris is one of the most visited European destinations, attracting visitors year round.

 With so much to see and do in the City of Lights, visitors can be seen arriving in the city every day of the year.
-As you can imagine, the crowds can get to be a problem, especially if you want to cover as many attractions as possible in a short time.
+As you can imagine, summer crowds can become a problem, especially if you want to cover as many attractions as possible in a short time.

 Plus, Paris is especially lovely in the spring, with flowers and trees blossoming in the perfectly manicured lawns and the sidewalk cafés all over town!